 In August of 2019, the collective author “consejo nocturno” [nocturnal council] released a chapter of their 2018 book Un habitar más fuerte que la metrópoli on the Artilleria immanente website.
-While we await the publication of the full work in English, we’ve taken the initiative to translate the chapter here, offering links to the books it cites in the notes below.
+As we await the publication of the full work in English, we’ve taken the initiative to translate the chapter here, offering links to the books it cites in the notes below.

 * * * * *

 When the infrastructures of power are overwhelmed, the aversion of the metropolis to contingency—coagulated in metal and concrete buildings that aspire to last forever—is weakened.
 Unplanned disruptions, natural disasters, or demonstrations that ‘get out of control’, all equally serve to depose the uneasy continuity of a spectrum of endless agony that draws its vitality exclusively from those who surrender themselves to its simulations.
 Once vertically arrested, a line of flight is drawn for a life that would organize itself, a life that recognizes the already-dead character of an architecture that gathers millions to passively participate in its Great Dream.
 In such moments, it becomes evident that architectural landscapes have no superior existence, that, on the contrary, they are transient, materially contingent; that what was historically constructed can be politically demolished: